-Gunfire could be heard through the capital Juba on Tuesday after the government said it had defeated an attempted coup.
+Fierce fighting resumed in South Sudan’s capital of Juba on Tuesday, a day after the newly independent country’s government said it had defeated an attempted coup.

 The US ordered its non-essential staff to leave the country because of the violence, warned US citizens not to visit and urged those already there to leave immediately.